Te Kura 0 Moturoa Established 1923

 The senior students are our road patrol wardens.
 Those selected undergo training with the local police.
 They have a rostered day.
 Students are expected to honour their commitment.
 These types of opportunities provide them with extra responsibility.
 It also teaches them about service to the school.

-We are fortunate to have the support of a strong network of caring professionals who we can call on if the need arises.
+We have the support of a strong network of caring professionals who we can call on if the need arises.
 These support services are:

 Child Youth and Family